 - Other costs associated with marketing

-A Gartner study conducted in 2018 shows that marketers intend to spend 29% of their marketing budget on new marketing technology such as email marketing platforms, web content management and digital marketing analytics platforms.
+A Gartner study conducted in 2018 shows that marketers intend to spend 29% of their marketing budget on new marketing techniques such as email marketing platforms, web content management, and digital marketing analytics platforms.

 Clearly, marketing technology is seen as the highest priority for high profile marketers and is as such the number one area of investment due to its ever-growing importance.